3aLaee/TMPA-Prices-Scrapper/README.md

 ## Project Features

-- **Web Scraping:** The core functionality of the project involves using Python's web scraping libraries to fetch price data from the target website.
+- **Web Scraping:** The core functionality of the project involves using selenium to fetch price data from the target website.
 The scraper is designed to efficiently and reliably extract the required information.

 - **Data Storage:** Extracted price data is organized and stored in Excel files.
 This makes it easy to manage and share the collected data with stakeholders.